OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 **Android Permissions**

 Check permissions to make sure that the app really needs them and remove unnecessary permissions.
 For example, the `INTERNET` permission in the AndroidManifest.xml file is necessary for an Activity to load a web page into a WebView.
-If a dangerous permission is needed it must be granted, you must check every time that operation is performed.
+Because a user can revoke an application's right to use a dangerous permission, the developer should check whether the application has the appropriate permission each time an action is performed that would require that permission.

 ```xml
 <uses-permission android:name="android.permission.INTERNET" />